 Certificate Policy and Certification Practice Statement of Certum's Qualified Certification Services is a description and basis for functioning of Certum (operating within Asseco Data Systems S.A. structure) and certification authorities, registration authorities, subscribers and relying parties associated with it.
-It also specifies rules of certification services such as the qualified trust services including: subscriber's registration, a public key certification and rekey, certificates revocation and suspension, and issuance of electronic timestamps tokens, certificate status tokens, data validation tokens and 3.4. qualified electronic registered delivery service according to the Act on Trust Services and Electronic Identification (Dz.U.
-2019 r. poz.
-162).
+It also specifies rules of certification services such as the qualified trust services including: subscriber's registration, a public key certification and rekey, certificates revocation and suspension, and issuance of electronic timestamps tokens, certificate status tokens, data validation tokens, qualified validation and preservation service and qualified electronic registered delivery service according to the Act on Trust Services and Electronic Identification (Dz.U. z 2021 r. poz.
+1797, z późn. zm.).
 The issuance of certificates and tokens is based on trust service providers certificates issued in accordance with the requirements of the Act.
 The principles set out in this document should be adjusted by the operation of those entities and the service providers who use trust service providers certificates and public key certificates issued by Certum.

-The Certum's qualified certification services are provided within the framework of the separate certification domain with the separate qualified certification authority Certum QCA 2017, the qualified electronic timestamp authority Certum QTST 2017, the qualified Online Certificate Status Protocol authority CERTUM QOCSP, the qualified electronic signatures and qualified electronic seals qualified validation service authority CERTUM QDVCS and Certum QESValidationQ 2017, qualified electronic registered delivery service Certum QERDS 2023.
-These authorities provide services based on the trust service providers certificates issued by the Minister of Digitalisation or an entity authorized by the Minister under the art.
+The Certum's qualified certification services are provided within the framework of the separate certification domain with the separate qualified certification authority Certum QCA 2017 and Certum QCA G3 R35, the qualified electronic timestamp authority Certum QTST 2017 and Certum QTSA G3 R35, the qualified Online Certificate Status Protocol authority CERTUM QOCSP, the qualified electronic signatures and qualified electronic seals qualified validation service authority CERTUM QDVCS, Certum QESValidationQ 2017 and Certum QVPA G3 R35, qualified electronic registered delivery service Certum QERDS 2023 and Certum QERDS G3 R35.
+These authorities provide services based on the trust service providers certificates issued by the

+Minister of Digital Affairs or an entity authorized by the Minister under the art.
 10, item 1 of the Trust Services and Electronic Identification (Dz.
 U. 2016 poz.
 579) (Fig.1 issuer of the trust service providers certificates is designated as a national certification center).